EcoTraining Trails Guide (FGASA)

 You will be based in camps in prime wildlife areas and partake in wilderness walks or game drives twice daily.
 You will be trained on two different game reserves, exposing you to a diversity of habitats and species.
 No other training provider can match the variety of training environments or frequency of practical activities that we offer.

-To attain the ARH qualification, as well as the FGASA Trails Guide Back-up qualification presented on this course, you must have the following:
+To attain the ARH qualification, as well as the FGASA Apprentice Trails Guide status presented on this course, you must have the following:

-- FGASA Field Guide Level 1 (full qualification)
+- Full FGASA Apprentice Field Guide Certificate (NQF2)

-- Rifle Competency Certificate — Have an accredited PFTC (Professional Firearm Trainers Council) (was SASSETA) accredited Rifle Proficiency certificate before you arrive on course (www.pftc.co.za).
+- Have an accredited PFTC (Professional Firearm Trainers Council) (was SASSETA) accredited Rifle Proficiency certificate before you arrive on the course (www.pftc.co.za).
 If you need further information on PFTC, please ask for our full PFTC information document

-- Have paid all your FGASA fees (current membership fees and exam fee)
+- Have paid all your FGASA fees (current membership fees, moderation fees, and exam fee)